 Post Traumatic Stress Disorder (PTSD)

 PTSD is diagnosed when the child or adolescent experiences intense fear, anxiety, avoidance of situations, and/or grows easily agitated after witnessing or facing a traumatic or life-threatening event.

-Separation anxiety disorder is diagnosed when a child, typically older than 18 months old, experiences significant anxiety when away from home or separated from loved ones.
+Separation Anxiety Disorder is diagnosed when a child, typically older than 18 months, experiences significant anxiety when away from home or separated from loved ones.

-Social anxiety disorder is diagnosed when the child or adolescent feels significant fear of socializing or participating in activities that require interactions with peers.
+Social Anxiety Disorder is diagnosed when the child or adolescent feels significant fear of socializing or participating in activities that require interaction with peers.

 Specific phobias are characterized by a severe fear of a specific object.

 Symptoms of Childhood Anxiety Disorder

 Anxiety in children or adolescents can manifest itself in many ways.
 Anxiety symptoms often arise differently in children than they do in adults.

 The symptoms below are a sampling of symptoms children or adolescents may present with when struggling with an anxiety disorder:

 - Constant worry that causes significant distress and interferes with daily life